Structured logging in ASP.NET Core using Serilog and Seq

 There are several important things worth mentioning:

-• The Using section declares all Serilog sinks to be used by the application
+section declares all Serilog sinks to be used by the application - The

-• The Enrich section declares all Serilog enrichers to be used by the application
+section declares all Serilog enrichers to be used by the application - The

-• The Properties section declares all Serilog properties which will accompany all application events
+section declares all Serilog properties which will accompany all application events - The

 Configure Serilog as an ASP.NET Core logging provider